minhduc304/stream-sim/README.md

 - **Schema-based Data Generation**: Define your data structure and generate realistic values
 - **Multiple Output Formats**: Generate JSON, CSV and other formats
-- **Multiple Destinations**: Stream to files, stdout, Kafka, HTTP endpoints etc.
+- **Multiple Destinations**: Stream to files, stdout, Kafka.
+HTTP endpoints in the works
 - **Time Control**: Configure the rate of data generation and optional jitter
 - **Event Injection**: Insert predefined anomalies or events into the stream
 - **Stateful Generation**: Support for maintaining state between records